Sudharsanselvaraj/Video-Recommendation-Algorithm/README.md

-**Video Recommendation Algorithm**
-Overview
+Video Recommendation Algorithm Documentation
+1. Introduction
-This project aims to build a video recommendation system capable of suggesting personalized videos to users based on their interactions and preferences.
-The system utilizes a content-based filtering approach to recommend videos that are similar to those the user has already interacted with, leveraging metadata (such as view-to-like ratio, category, etc.) and user interaction data.
+The Video Recommendation Algorithm is designed to provide personalized video suggestions to users based on their interaction history.
+This system uses content-based filtering techniques to recommend videos similar to those a user has already interacted with (liked, watched, etc.).

-Key Features:
-Personalized video recommendations based on user interaction history.
-Use of cosine similarity to measure the similarity between videos.
-Optional hybrid model support (combining collaborative filtering and content-based filtering).
-Evaluation of recommendation performance with metrics like MAE and RMSE.
+Objectives:
+Recommend personalized videos to users based on their preferences and interactions.
-Flexibility to handle cold-start problems, ensuring quality recommendations even for new users or items.
+Handle cold-start problems for new users or new videos.
-Table of Contents
-Installation Instructions
-Project Structure
-Data Sources
-Usage
+Evaluate recommendation performance using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
-Recommendation System Logic
+2. System Overview
-Evaluation Metrics
-Contributing
-License
+This recommendation algorithm employs a content-based filtering approach, which utilizes video metadata (e.g., category, view-to-like ratio) and user interaction data (e.g., user ID, video ID) to compute similarity between videos.

+Key components of the system:

+Data Loading: Fetches data about videos and user interactions.
+Preprocessing: Cleans and transforms the data, such as encoding categories and normalizing numerical features.
+Cosine Similarity Calculation: Measures how similar two videos are using cosine similarity.
+Recommendation Generation: Based on similarity scores, recommends the most relevant videos to users.
+Evaluation: Measures the effectiveness of the recommendations with RMSE and MAE.
-Installation Instructions
+3. Installation Instructions
-To run this project, follow the steps below:
+To run this project locally, follow these installation instructions:

-Prerequisites
-You need to have the following installed:
+Requirements:
 Python 3.7 or higher
-pip (Python package installer)
+pip (Python package manager)
-Setup Steps
+Steps:
-Clone the repository:
+Clone the Repository:

 bash
 Copy code
 git clone https://github.com/yourusername/video-recommendation.git
 cd video-recommendation
-Create a virtual environment (optional but recommended):
+Set Up Virtual Environment (Optional):

 bash
 Copy code
 python -m venv venv
 source venv/bin/activate  # For Windows: venv\Scripts\activate
-Install required libraries:
+Install Dependencies:

 bash
 Copy code
 pip install -r requirements.txt
-Download datasets: You can either use the provided sample datasets or upload your own.
-The datasets should include user interaction data and video metadata.

-Run the algorithm: After installing the dependencies and setting up the datasets, you can run the recommendation script by executing the following command:

-bash
-Copy code
-python main.py
-Project Structure
-The project is structured as follows:

-bash
-Copy code
-video-recommendation/
-│
-├── main.py                     # Main entry point for generating recommendations
-├── recommendation_model.py      # Contains the recommendation algorithm logic
-├── data/
-│   ├── user_interactions.csv   # Sample user interaction data
-│   └── video_metadata.csv      # Metadata of videos (category, view/like ratio, etc.)
-├── requirements.txt            # List of dependencies to install
-├── README.md                   # Project documentation (this file)
-└── utils/
-    ├── preprocessing.py        # Utility functions for data preprocessing
-    └── evaluation.py           # Utility functions for evaluating recommendations
-Key Files:
-main.py: This is the entry point for the video recommendation system.
-It orchestrates the workflow of loading data, preprocessing, and generating recommendations. recommendation_model.py: This contains the core logic of the recommendation algorithm.
-It defines how recommendations are generated using content-based or collaborative filtering techniques. utils/preprocessing.py: Contains functions to preprocess the data, such as handling missing values, encoding categorical variables, and scaling numerical features. utils/evaluation.py: Includes functions for evaluating the model’s performance using metrics like MAE (Mean Absolute Error) and RMSE (Root Mean Squared Error).
+Prepare Data: Make sure you have the user_interactions.csv and video_metadata.csv files in the /data folder.

-Data Sources
+4. Data Sources
-User Interaction Data: This dataset contains information on user interactions with the videos, such as user ID, video ID, and the type of interaction (e.g., like, view).
+User Interaction Data:
-Video Metadata: This dataset contains information about each video, such as its category, view-to-like ratio, and other relevant attributes.
+This dataset contains information about which users have interacted with which videos.
+It includes:

-Example format of user_interactions.csv:
+User ID: Identifier for each user.
+Video ID: Identifier for each video.
+Interaction Type: Type of user interaction (e.g., like, view, etc.).
+Example:

 user_id	video_id	interaction_type
 1	101	like
 2	102	view
 1	103	view
-Example format of video_metadata.csv:
+Video Metadata:
+This dataset contains attributes about each video, such as:

+Video ID: Identifier for each video.
+Category: Genre or category of the video (e.g., comedy, documentary, music).
+View-Like Ratio: The ratio of views to likes, representing the video's popularity.
+Example:

 video_id	category	view_like_ratio	title
 101	comedy	3.5	Funny Cat Video
 102	documentary	4.2	Nature's Wonders
 103	music	5.1	Top 40 Music Hits
+5. Preprocessing
+The preprocessing stage cleans and transforms raw data to make it suitable for the recommendation algorithm.
+This typically includes:

+Handling Missing Data: Removing or filling missing values in both interaction and video metadata datasets.
+Encoding Categorical Data: Converting the video category to numeric values using encoding techniques like Label Encoding.
+Scaling Numerical Data: Normalizing or scaling numerical features like view_like_ratio to ensure they are on the same scale.
+6. Recommendation Algorithm
+The recommendation logic involves the following steps:

+6.1 Feature Matrix Creation
+We create a feature matrix using two key attributes of videos: view_like_ratio and category.
+The category is encoded numerically to facilitate similarity computation.
+6.2 Cosine Similarity
+The core of the recommendation system is calculating cosine similarity between the videos.
+This measures the cosine of the angle between two vectors representing videos.
+The smaller the angle, the more similar the videos are.
+6.3 Generating Recommendations
+For each video the user has interacted with, we compute similarity scores against all other videos.
+Based on these scores, the top N most similar videos are recommended.
+Exclusions: Videos that the user has already interacted with are excluded from the recommendation list.
+Threshold: A similarity threshold is applied to ensure that only videos with sufficient similarity are recommended.
+7. Handling Cold-Start Problems
+A cold-start problem occurs when there is insufficient data for a new user or new video.
+In this case, the algorithm can:

+New User: Recommend popular videos or videos based on general trends.
+New Video: Suggest the video based on its category or metadata similarities with previously popular videos.
+8. Evaluation Metrics
+The performance of the recommendation system is evaluated using the following metrics:

+8.1 RMSE (Root Mean Squared Error)
+Measures the difference between predicted ratings and actual user interactions.
+Formula:
+𝑅
+𝑀
+𝑆
+𝐸
+=
+1
+𝑛
+∑
+𝑖
+=
+1
+𝑛
+(
+𝑟
+𝑖
+−
+𝑟
+^
+𝑖
+)
+2
+RMSE=
+n
+1
+​

+i=1
+∑
+n
+​
+ (r
+i
+​
+ −
+r
+^

+i
+​
+ )
+2

+​

+Where
+𝑟
+𝑖
+r
+i
+​
+  is the actual interaction, and 𝑟
+^
+𝑖
+r
+^

+i
+​
+  is the predicted rating.
+8.2 MAE (Mean Absolute Error)
+Measures the average absolute difference between predicted ratings and actual ratings.
+Formula:
+𝑀
+𝐴
+𝐸
+=
+1
+𝑛
+∑
+𝑖
+=
+1
+𝑛
+∣
+𝑟
+𝑖
+−
+𝑟
+^
+𝑖
+∣
+MAE=
+n
+1
+​

+i=1
+∑
+n
+​
+ ∣r
+i
+​
+ −
+r
+^

+i
+​
+ ∣
-Usage
+9. Usage
-Step 1: Load Data
+To run the video recommendation system:

+Prepare Your Data: Ensure that your user_interactions.csv and video_metadata.csv files are correctly placed in the /data folder.
+Preprocess the Data: Call the preprocessing function to clean and prepare your data.
-The system loads user interaction data and video metadata from CSV files.
+Generate Recommendations: Run the recommendation function by specifying the user interaction data and video metadata. python

-python
 Copy code
-user_interaction_data = pd.read_csv('data/user_interactions.csv')
-video_data = pd.read_csv('data/video_metadata.csv')
-Step 2: Preprocess Data
-The preprocess_data() function handles missing values, encodes categories, and scales numerical data.

-python
-Copy code
-user_interaction_data, video_data = preprocess_data(user_interaction_data, video_data)
-Step 3: Generate Recommendations
-The recommendation system uses cosine similarity to compare videos based on metadata and suggest the most similar videos.
-You can specify the number of recommendations you need.

-python
-Copy code
-recommended_posts = recommend(user_interaction_data, video_data)
+recommended_videos = recommend(user_interaction_data, video_data)
-print("Recommended Posts:", recommended_posts)
-Step 4: Evaluate the Model (optional)
-Evaluate the quality of recommendations using metrics like MAE and RMSE.

-python
-Copy code
-from utils.evaluation import calculate_rmse, calculate_mae

-rmse = calculate_rmse(user_interaction_data, recommended_posts)
-mae = calculate_mae(user_interaction_data, recommended_posts)

-print(f"RMSE: {rmse}")
-print(f"MAE: {mae}")
-Recommendation System Logic
-Content-Based Filtering:
-In this approach, we use the metadata of videos, such as the view-to-like ratio and category (encoded numerically), to measure similarity between videos.
-We use cosine similarity to determine how similar two videos are based on these features.

-The core logic involves:

-Encoding categorical features.
-Calculating a feature matrix based on view-to-like ratio and category.
-Computing the cosine similarity between each video.
-Recommending videos that are most similar to the ones the user has interacted with.
-Cold-Start Problem:
-For new users or videos that lack sufficient interaction data, we handle recommendations by using content-based techniques or randomly suggesting popular videos.

-Evaluation Metrics
-The model is evaluated using:

-RMSE (Root Mean Squared Error): Measures the difference between predicted ratings and actual ratings.
-MAE (Mean Absolute Error): Measures the average absolute difference between predicted ratings and actual ratings.
-You can adjust these metrics based on your specific use case.
+10. Future Work & Enhancements
+Hybrid Models: Implement hybrid recommendation algorithms that combine content-based filtering and collaborative filtering for better personalization.
+Deep Learning: Explore the use of deep learning models (e.g., autoencoders) to improve recommendation accuracy.
+Real-Time Recommendations: Integrate the system with real-time data to provide immediate video suggestions based on live user behavior.